-Peter Denying him
+Peter Denying Jesus

-We can here see some differences between the 2 Gospels, in Matthew, it tells that Jesus told Peter that he will deny him 3 times after the cock crows, while in Mark, it tells that Jesus told Peter that the cock will crow twice before Peter denies him thrice, and there is no place that Jesus tells both statements since the situation happened quickly (See Matthew 26:31-35, Mark 14:27-31), and in Luke, the statement was much clearer that the cock will not crow before Peter denies him thrice (Luke 22:34 and Matthew 26:34), unlike Mark which tells that the cock crew before he denies him thrice (Mark 14:68).
-Also in Matthew it says that a maid and then another maid asked him, while in Mark, it says that the same maid asked him twice.
+There are also variations in the story of Peter denying Jesus between Matthew 26:69-75 and Mark 14:66-72.
+We can here see some differences between the 2 Gospels, in Matthew, it tells that Jesus told Peter that he will deny him 3 times after the cock crows, while in Mark, it tells that Jesus told Peter that the cock will crow twice before Peter denies him thrice, and it couldn’t happen that Jesus tells both statements since the situation happened quickly (See Matthew 26:31-35, Mark 14:27-31).
+In Luke, the statement was much clearer that the cock will not crow before Peter denies him thrice (Luke 22:34 and Matthew 26:34), unlike Mark which tells that the cock crew before he denies him thrice (Mark 14:68).
+Also in Matthew it says that a maid and then another maid asked him, while in Mark it says that the same maid asked him twice.

 The hour of crucifixion:

-Mar 15:25 And it was the third hour, and they crucified him.
+Mark 15:25 And it was the third hour, and they crucified him.

-Joh 19:14 Now it was the Preparation of the passover: it was about the sixth hour.
+John 19:14 Now it was the Preparation of the passover: it was about the sixth hour.
 And he saith unto the Jews, Behold, your King!

 So according to Mark, he was crucified at the third hour, while according to John, he was still at the Pilate at the sixth hour, the Christian commentators answer this by telling that what is told in Mark is in Jewish time at 9 am, while in case of John, this was by Roman time at six am, and so crucifixion was also at 9 am, but there are some problems with that conclusion, the first problem is that it is supposed that the writer of John according to Christians is the disciple John, who is Jewish, so it is not logical that he uses the Roman timing, especially that he was talking about the preparation of the Passover, and what is the need that the Holy Spirit reveals to Mark in Hebrew timing and to John in Roman timing?
 Besides, it is really a difficult possibility, otherwise how could it be that denying of Peter, the trial, then crucifixion happened only in 3 hours?